-Relational Programming
+A.3 Relational Programming

 Here is a traditional example from logic programming: a simple deductive database with family relationships.
-We use a relational programming style, i.e., all relationships are represented as constraints (i.e., functions with result type Success) in order to provide goal solving for these relationships.
+We use a relational programming style, i.e., all relationships are represented as constraints (i.e., functions with result type Success).